-location (i.e. the equivalent of a full pathname in a hierarchical file system)

 Each object resource in a given storage is identified by objectId, which is a string that MUST be unique in the context of that storage (under the same BASE_URL).
 The objectId is assigned by the storage server.

 Each object also has a name, which is used to construct the location (path).